-EIPC: A European Community of PCB Technology Professionals
+EIPC: A European Community of PCB Technology Professionals and Manufacturers

 In mid-June, I had the great pleasure of attending my first EIPC Conference in Leoben, Austria (pictured above).
 EIPC (European Institute for the PCB Community) is an organization that has been around for over 50 years and serves the European Electronics Industry and supply chain while maintaining activities that involve the global industry.
 In this article, I speak with Tarja Rapala, the technical director for EIPC to discuss the purpose, activities, and scope of work of this busy and dynamic organization.